KOlofinmoyin/Bank_tech_test/README.md

        And and the amount is entered into a 'debit' history And and my withdrawal 'date' is stored

-   Feature: Bank App. - Withdrawal functionality
+   Feature: Bank App. - Print functionality
      As a client User of the Bank app.
      I want to interact with an account
      So That I can print its statement.